 As with everything, it needs care.

-Also, if this is a tool that you’re planning to carry around with you, it will more easily endure the travels than a screened tablet.
+Also, if this is a tool you plan to carry around with you, it will more easily endure the travel than a screened tablet.

 Remember the tablets I mentioned that still survived to this day?
 One of them would routinely travel in my backpack to and from college!